MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/deploying-audio-processing-objects.md

 * Shipping labels which deploy audio processing objects to Windows 10 with an incorrect .inf class are subject to rejection.

 * Users have the option to upgrade their Windows 10 machines to Windows 11.
-Any shipping label that deploys an audio processing object to Windows 10 machines must have an OS ceiling to prevent the driver from being deployed to Windows 11 machines.
-Partners must also publish a second corresponding shipping label, which deploys a `Class=AudioProcessingObject` driver package, to the same HWIDs and CHIDs, and with an OS floor of Windows 11 21H2.
+Any shipping label that deploys an audio processing object to Windows 10 machines must have an [OS ceiling](/windows-hardware/drivers/dashboard/limit-driver-distribution) to prevent the driver from being deployed to Windows 11 machines.
+Partners must also publish a second corresponding shipping label, with an [OS floor](/windows-hardware/drivers/dashboard/limit-driver-distribution) of Windows 11 21H2, which deploys a `Class=AudioProcessingObject` driver package to the same HWIDs and CHIDs.

 ## What to do if your shipping label is rejected